ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 2. Your `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
 3. Your `TorchTrainer` launches the distributed training job.

-Let's compare a PyTorch Lightning training script with and without Ray Train.
+Compare a PyTorch Lightning training script with and without Ray Train.

 .. tabs::